openstack/watcher-specs/specs/mitaka/approved/db-purge-engine.rst

 Add these functional tests :

 * I purge all objects marked as DELETED.
+* I purge all objects marked as DELETED, apart from orphan ones.
 * I purge all objects marked as DELETED, in a maximum limit of M objects.
 * I purge all objects marked as DELETED and linked to a dedicated Audit Template